baskuit/pinyon/src/readme.md

 			};
 			struct  MatrixStats : _TreeBandit<Model, Exp3p<Model, _TreeBandit>>::MatrixStats
 			{
+				//...
+			}
-			...
+			// ...
+		};

-	Besides the aforementioned inheritance patter, we can also how we use Types in the scope of the class.
+	Besides the aforementioned inheritance, the above also illustrates the pattern for constructing `Types` in the scope of the class.
-	`Types` definition occurs before anything else in the class block, with the exception of forward declarations of the types that will be included therein.
+	The `Types` definition occurs before anything else in the class block, with the exception of forward declarations of the types that will be included therein.
 	Just after `Types` closing brace we finish the definitions of the new types.